 Vegetation management at the Parkersburg site involves periodic mowing and spot herbicide application.
-Field conditions in 2019 were much improved over 2018.
+Field conditions in 2020 have not improved since 2019.
 The property was recently mowed and accessible.
-Vegetation along the fence line and around monitoring wells was sufficiently controlled.
+Vegetation along the fence line and around the monitoring wells was not being sufficiently controlled.

 The current approach of mowing followed by spot herbicide application appears to provide sufficient control of poisonous and noxious weeds at this time.
 Species of concern include: Canada thistle (Cirsium arvense), poison hemlock (Conium maculetum), teasel (Dipsacus fullonum), reed canary grass (Phalaris arundinacea), Johnson grass (Sorghum halepense), and poison ivy (Toxicodendron radicans).
-The only species observed in 2019 was scattered poison hemlock on the western edge of the mowed field, outside the perimeter fence.
+The only species observed in 2020 was scattered poison hemlock on the western edge of the mowed field outside the fence, and scattered wingstem curly dock in the northwest corner of the mowed field, inside the perimeter fence.

-A number of native species continued to be observed in 2019, consistent with findings from previous inspections.
+A number of native species continued to be observed in 2020, consistent with findings from previous inspections.
 DOE is looking for innovative ways to provide reuse at the Parkersburg site, and providing a native prairie for pollinator purposes is one way this might be achieved.
 While the open portions of the site consist primarily of cool season grasses and weedy species such as plantains (Plantago species) and curly dock (Rumex crispus), native species such as mistflower (Conoclinium coelestinum), wingstem (Verbesina alternifolia), Indian hemp (Apocynum cannabinum), and goldenrod (Solidago species) were also observed.